dovecot/documentation/README.md

 The site is statically generated via the [VitePress](https://www.vitepress.dev/) framework.

-VitePress is a Javascript application.
+VitePress is a JavaScript application.
 The content pages use markdown, with the ability to layer additional VitePress (and [Vue](https://www.vuejs.org)) functionality on top of it, i.e. the ability to use templates/variables to generate page content.

-Most maintenance tasks on the Javascript code use simple functionality using basic Javscript components.
+Most maintenance tasks on the JavaScript code use simple functionality using basic JavaScript components.
 The Mozilla reference page might be useful if there are any questions: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference